The geometry of the space-time and motion of the spinning bodies: Introduction and motivation

 But on the other side, since all calculations in differential geometry, General Relativity and tensor calculus are done with respect to the chosen coordinate system, but not with respect to the distant stars, it is natural to expect that the geodetic precession $2\sum_{a}({\vec v}-{\vec v}_a)\times \nabla \frac{Gm_a}{r_ac^2}$ from (\ref{1.2}) should be derived in local coordinate system.
 But this is not a case in the frame of the General Relativity.
 This is the second anomaly.

-Although the first anomaly was solved inside the 3+1-dimensional space-time, the second anomaly can not be solved at the same time.
-It is solved (in a recent unpublished paper) by researching gravitation in 3+3-dimensional space-time.
+In the papers \cite{IJTP,Tensor1993} is presented a theory of gravitation in flat Minkowski space, which fits with all of the gravitational experiments which are performed for verification of the General Relativity (deflection of the light rays near the Sun, advance of the perihelion, geodetic precession, gravitational radiation and so on).
+Although the first anomaly was solved inside the 3+1-dimensional space-time, the second anomaly cannot be solved at the same time.
+It is solved (in an incoming paper) by researching gravitation in 3+3-dimensional space-time.
 The main feature there is that it is not considered parallel transport of vectors, but parallel transport of Lorentz transformations.
-Hence the anomalies with the precession of the gyroscope's axis are solved and the same approach (\cite{IJTP,Tensor1993}) also it fits with all of the gravitational experiments which are performed for verification of the General Relativity.
+The equations of motion in 3+1-dimensional space-time from \cite{IJTP,Tensor1993} can be converted into the 3+3-dimensional space-time.
+Hence the previous predictions remain unchanged and moreover the anomalies with the precession of the gyroscope's axis are solved there.

 After all these arguments we see that the space-time is not so simple, and it requires answer of some basic questions about the space, time, velocities and motions.
-Such questions will be subject of this paper\footnote{\copyright - 2011, Kostadin Tren\v{c}evski}.
+Such questions will be subject of this paper.
+The results about the motion of the gyroscopes and change of their spinning axes are independent and complementary to the present theory about mechanics of gyroscopes, which is based on the Euler's equations and the Lagrange's equation.

-We convenient in this paper to use the temporal coordinate as $ict$, instead of $ct$.
+We assume in this paper to use the temporal coordinate as $ict$, instead of $ct$.